 You can go stargazing year round in Joshua Tree; each month, the best time is to go during the days surrounding the new moon.
 Curious what the moon will be during your trip?
 Check this handy lunar phase site.

 Can you see the Milky Way while stargazing in Joshua Tree?
 What time of year?

 Yes!
 Joshua Tree is an amazing place to see the Milky Way.
 It’s easiest to see the Milky Way in Joshua Tree National Park in the summer.

 Joshua Tree National Park is open 24 hours a day, 365 days per year.
 You can visit at any time.
 During daytime hours, expect to pay the $25 access fee for a seven-day pass to enter the park.

 Are there guided night tours in Joshua Tree?

-At the time of publication, we were not able to find any tour providers that offer night tours in the national park.
+At the time of publication, I am not able to find any tour providers that offer night tours in the national park.